Atomk/ai-agent/README.md

 Try with these prompts:
 - "show me what's in the root directory"
 - "how does the calculator render results to the console?"
-- "Please fix the bug in the calculator"
+- "please fix the bug in the calculator" (after creating a simple bug like changing operator precedence)

 ### Run tests